It´s raining! Will the class be cancelled today?

 Indoors: flat / dimpled

-Natural Grass: dimpled are best – studs normally not allowed.
+Natural Grass: dimpled are bestt – studs are not allowed at some venues as they cut the turf.

 Hard Court: flat / dimpled